rpellerin/rpellerin.github.io/content/the-usa.md

 - A Six flags park: there are such parks in most states
 - Mount Rushmore
 - Go to a drive-in theater, it's definitely worth it

+## Zion

+If you go to Zion Park and happen to be in good shape and fearless, do the crazy Angels Langing trail!
+Book a full day for it though.

+<iframe width="800" height="450" src="https://www.youtube-nocookie.com/embed/QXsbspHMcm4?rel=0" frameborder="0" allowfullscreen></iframe>

+You will find here a more thorough description: [https://www.alltrails.com/trail/us/utah/angels-landing-trail](https://www.alltrails.com/trail/us/utah/angels-landing-trail)

+Don't have the time?
+Too scared?
+[This one](https://www.citrusmilo.com/zionguide/obspoint.cfm) looks awesome too!

+You might also want to check out [other trails](http://www.roadtrippin.fr/utah/zion/zion.php).

+## Yosemite

+Do the round-trip trail to Glacier Point: awesome view!!!